ntop/ntopng/doc/README.kibana.md

 ntopng currently has the ability to export both Flows and Alerts to Elasticsearch, in this way users can create their own dashboards using Kibana and ELK (Elasticsearch).
-In order to do this users have to export Flows to Elasticsearch and add a recipient to export Alerts instead and have all the information they are interested in available -- exporting Alerts to ELK needs at least a Pro License --
+In order to do this users have to export Flows to Elasticsearch and add a recipient to export Alerts instead and have all the information they are interested in available.<br />
+**_NOTE:_** Exporting Alerts to ELK needs at least a Pro License.

 ## Exporting Flows to ELK